- I don’t have a Modern Soapmaking account, how can I get one?

 I have other questions about business, where do I get answers?

-The Facebook group! 🙂 There are thousands of other soapmakers within the walls of the Business of Soapmaking Facebook group, and we’d love to have one more!
+The community forum! 🙂 There are tons of other soapmakers within the walls of the Community forum, and we’d love to have one more!

 You can also take a deep dive into my business articles or trying searching for the topic or keywords of what you are looking for in the search form (the tippity-top right hand side of every page!)

 A lot of questions about recipes and tutorials come in through email as well as in the comments of specific recipes and tutorials.
 I hope to answer them for you here!

 I’m trying to make one of your tutorials, and I’m having trouble.
 Where can I get help?

 If you have a question about a specific tutorial or article here on Modern Soapmaking, it’s best to read the comments on the tutorial or article itself.
 If you don’t see another user with your question, hit up the Community forum and ask for help!